The Xometry app works best with JavaScript enabled!

 Laser cutters have a wide range of applications in the automotive industry.
 These include:

-1. Plastic Parts.
-A wide range of plastic components can be cut with laser cutters, including: the bumpers, dashboard and interior panels, license plates, light housings, pillars, spoilers, and trims.
-A wide range of plastics, including: ABS, acrylic, HDPE, polypropylene, polycarbonate, and TPO can be used to make automotive components.
+1. Plastic Parts: While most plastic components like bumpers and dashboards are molded, lasers are used to trim excess material, create mounting features, and process decorative inserts or layered structures.
+A wide range of plastics, including ABS, acrylic, HDPE, polypropylene, polycarbonate, and TPO, can be used to make automotive components.
 Plastics can be plain or painted.
-They can also be integrated with other materials, such as: interior pillars covered in fabric and support systems reinforced with carbon or glass fibers.
-Lasers can be used to trim extra plastic residue from the injection molding process as well as to cut or drill holes for fixing points, switches, parking sensors, lights, and other components.
+They can also be integrated with other materials, such as interior pillars covered in fabric and support systems reinforced with carbon or glass fibers.
+Lasers can be used to trim extra plastic residue from the injection molding process and to cut or drill holes for fixing points, switches, parking sensors, lights, and other components.

-2. Cutting and Sealing Airbags and Seat Belts.
-Laser cutters are ideal for cutting and sealing airbags without any wear, which is a common problem with other conventional cutting methods.
-Flat-woven airbag materials must be shaped by laser cutting before being stitched together and are often silicone-coated to achieve the appropriate air permeability.
+2. Cutting and Sealing Airbags and Seat Belts: Laser cutters are ideal for shaping airbag materials and simultaneously sealing the cut edges, reducing wear and fraying compared to mechanical methods.
+Flat-woven airbag materials must be shaped by laser cutting before being stitched together.
+They are often silicone-coated to achieve the appropriate air permeability.
 One-piece-woven (OPW) airbags also need to be trimmed, and a laser is the best instrument for the job.
-Since there is no contact in both situations, handling of the fabric is limited and the silicone coating is less likely to sustain damage, which could jeopardize the airbag's structural integrity.
+Since there is no contact in both situations, handling of the fabric is limited, and the silicone coating is less likely to sustain damage, which could jeopardize the airbag's structural integrity.

-4. Fabric.
-A car's interior normally consists of a variety of textiles; an example includes the upholstery fabric.
+4. Fabric: A car's interior normally consists of a variety of textiles, including upholstery fabric.
 The kind of fabric and thickness of the cloth will affect the processing speed.
 However, a more powerful laser will cut at a proportionately faster rate.
 The majority of synthetic textiles are precisely cut.
 The edges are sealed to prevent fraying during later stitching and seat assembly.

 For more information, see our guide on Uses of Laser Cutting.